Overview

 5. How do I apply to the Nursing program?

 View the complete application process in the Nursing Advising Guide.
-There is a $20 non-refundable application fee.

-Transferring to LCC (FAQ)
+Transferring to LCC (FAQs)

 1. How do I know if my transfer courses will satisfy a prerequisite course?